James Gregory (prison officer): Criticism

 Gregory's claims were disputed by one of Mandela's biographers, Anthony Sampson.
 Sampson's biography said that Gregory was pretending to be Mandela's friend in prison, so that he could make money.
 According to Sampson, the close relationship depicted in Gregory's book, Goodbye Bafana, was a fabrication, and in reality Gregory rarely spoke to Mandela.
-Gregory censored the letters sent to the future president and thus discovered the details of Mandela's personal life, which he sold in Goodbye Bafana.
+Gregory censored the letters sent to the future president, uncovering details of Mandela's personal life, and later sold this information in Goodbye Bafana.

 Sampson said that Mandela considered suing Gregory, but refrained from doing so when the Prison Department distanced itself from Gregory's book.
 Sampson also said that other warders had told him in interviews that they suspected Gregory of spying for the government.

 Mandela later invited Gregory to his inauguration as President, apparently having forgiven him as he had the former president P.W.
 Botha, and the prosecutor Dr. Percy Yutar who had tried to get him executed in the Rivonia Trial.